-Teacher development is also critical to improvements in literacy performance, and we have developed and hosted a number of workshops and conferences that are contributing to the improved teaching of literacy and numeracy.
+Teacher development is also critical to improvements in literacy performance, and we have developed and hosted a number of workshops and conferences intended to contribute to the improved teaching of literacy and numeracy.
 In 2009, the WCED embarked on an 8 year training and support plan to support Literacy and Numeracy development for all educators in Grades 1-6.
-The programme has been supported by the provision of additional readers for Grades 1-3, additional reading schemes for Grades 4-6, as well as Mathematics text books and other materials.
-There are also plans to improve Grade 1 and Grade 9 pass rates.